jadenabrams100/readme/README.md

 Read me to learn about my code samples!
 # Introduction:
 Hello!
 This is the guide to the code and projects I have done as an NC State Student!
 To prevent unauthorized reuse of my code and other's code, the repositories of my work are private.
-I have listed my repositories, the classes they pertain to, and general descriptions at the bottom of this README.
-If you would like to see the code, please send me an email at jlabrams@ncsu.edu.
+I have listed my repositories, the classes they pertain to, and their descriptions below.
+If you would like to see any repositories, please email me at jlabrams@ncsu.edu and I'll share it with you!

 ## Available repositories
 #### Data Structures Design Project (CSC 316: Data Structures and Algorithms)